Accounting · Job costing

 Reporting & review

-A monthly package with job-profitability, WIP, estimated-vs-actual, and segment views.
-Optional performance review turns the reports into pricing and bidding decisions.
+A monthly package with job-profitability, WIP, estimated-vs-actual, and segment views — the reports that turn into pricing and bidding decisions, not a binder nobody opens.

 What we do, don’t, and who we coordinate with.

 Job-costing setup in QuickBooks.
 Cost-code structure.
 Payroll and burden allocation.
 Materials, subs, and equipment tracking.
-Change orders, retainage, AIA-style progress billing.
+Change orders, retainage, AIA-style progress billing (G702/G703).
 WIP schedules and over/under recognition.
 Monthly job-profitability and estimated-vs-actual reporting.
-Certified payroll bookkeeping (in coordination with payroll counsel where required).
+Certified payroll bookkeeping, in coordination with payroll counsel where required.

 File income tax returns or represent before the IRS.
 Provide tax-position or legal advice.
 Issue formal audit, review, or compilation reports.
 Provide construction-law or surety-bond counsel.
 Set prevailing-wage rates or interpret labor law — we book the numbers; your counsel sets the rates.